 Keep in mind we are just par cooking the sweet corn, we don’t want to cook it all the way through.

-Step 3: Use tongs to pull the blanched corn from the water and add it to the ice bath.
+Step 3: Use tongs to pull the blanched corn from the water and add it to the ice water.
 Allow it to sit in the ice-cold water for about five minutes or until it’s no longer hot.

-Pull it from the water to drain.
+Remove corn from the water to drain.

 Tip: I like to set it on a rimmed baking sheet or cookie sheet to catch the water as it sits.

-Step 4: Get out a big cutting board and a sharp knife.
-Cut the kernels off of the corn cob, about ⅔ of the way to the cobs.
-If you get too close to the cob, sometimes a “cobby” flavor comes into play.
+Step 4: Get out a big cutting board and a knife.
+Using a sharp knife, cut the corn kernels off of the corn cob, about ⅔ of the way to the cobs.

 Tips: You can also place the ear of corn on a bundt pan or angel food cake pan to cut.
 Use the hold in the center to hold the tip of the corn.
 When you cut, the corn spills right into the cake pan!

-Step 4: Portion the corn into quart sized freezer bags.
+Step 5: Portion the corn into quart sized freezer bags.
 I like to save it into two cup portions, which is about the equivalent of a can of corn.

 Remove as much air before sealing to prevent freezer burn.